meilisearch/documentation/reference/features/geosearch.md

 ## Preparing documents for location-based search

-In order to start filtering and sorting matches based on their geographic location, you must make sure that all documents in your index contain a valid `_geo` field.
+In order to start filtering and sorting documents based on their geographic location, you must make sure they contain a valid `_geo` field.

 `_geo` is a reserved field.
 If you include it in your documents, MeiliSearch expects its value to conform to a specific format.